Wall art, paintings or pictures.

 The placement of the picture should be behind your seat so that you have the support of the landscape as if you are seated in the armchair configuration which is synonymous with the 4 celestial animals in landscape feng shui.

 If you have yet to purchase the feng shui wall art, consider choosing one of a mountain.
-And wide a wide length as if embedding a scenic view of the mountains right in the room.
+And with a wide length as if embedding a panoramic scenic view of the mountains right in the room.

 Mountain paintings are as close to the pinnacle of feng shui office pictures one can get for harmony and good business luck.